Generic Name: imipramine (im-IP-ra-meen)

-- Azole antifungals (eg, fluconazole), cimetidine, duloxetine, flecainide, methylphenidate, mibefradil, phenothiazines (eg, chlorpromazine), propafenone, quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), or terbinafine because they may increase the risk of Tofranil-PM's side effects
+- Buspirone, cimetidine, fentanyl, flecainide, lithium, methylphenidate, phenothiazines (eg, chlorpromazine), propafenone, quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), serotonin-norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine), St. John's wort, tramadol, or tryptophan because they may increase the risk of Tofranil-PM's side effects

-- Arsenic, astemizole, droperidol, furazolidone, linezolid, MAOIs (eg, phenelzine), pimozide, streptogramins (eg, dalfopristin), terfenadine, or tramadol because the risk of high blood pressure, serious heart problems (eg, irregular heartbeat), or seizures may be increased
+- Linezolid or MAOIs (eg, phenelzine) because the risk of high blood pressure or serious heart problems (eg, irregular heartbeat) may be increased

 - Barbiturates (eg, phenobarbital) or phenytoin because they may decrease Tofranil-PM's effectiveness

-- Anticholinergics (eg, benztropine), carbamazepine, or sympathomimetics (eg, phenylephrine) because the risk of their side effects may be increased by Tofranil-PM
+- Anticholinergics (eg, benztropine) or sympathomimetics (eg, phenylephrine) because the risk of their side effects may be increased by Tofranil-PM

 - Clonidine, guanethidine, or guanfacine because their effectiveness may be decreased by Tofranil-PM

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Tofranil-PM may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Tofranil-PM as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.